jetstyle/styletto/README.md

 Usage: `styletto( config, function( err, success, css ) {} )`

 * `err` will return string with errors if there any.
 * `success` will return true or false.
-True if process finished and css is returned or saved to file, false if process was finished fithout saving.
+True if process finished and css is returned or saved to file, false if process was finished without saving.
-* `css` if ther is no output file in config, then output css will be returned there.
+* `css` if there is no output file in config, then output css will be returned there.

 Example: